ojegit/awa_final_project_v1/README.md

 <h3>Testing</h3>

-Having installed the packages AND started the app with `npm start` run tests with `npx cypress run` while the server is running.
+Having installed the packaged AND started the app with `npm start` run tests with `npx cypress run` while the server is running.
-The following simple backend tests are included:
+The following simple tests are included:

+  - server side
-  - express-validator test with login and register
+    - express-validator tests
-  - routes test
+    - routes tests
-  - authentication test
+    - authentication tests
+  - client side
+    - elements exists tests

 # Database